 HubDB is a form of database (think of it as something like an action-packed Google Sheets, fine-tuned for your marketing purposes).
 Any information that you’d like to display on your website that can be stored in a database, can be stored on HubDB.
 Each listed piece of information (or “data point”) can be set in a defined relationship with another one.

-This allows you to store and organise the information in the database in a series of tables — where each table is related through common, or related, data points.
+This allows you to store and organise the information in the database in a series of tables — where each table is related through common, or related data points.
 For this reason, it’s called a relational database.

 What makes it powerful is that a single query can tap data from one or more tables in the database.
-This means you can create an entirely new table, or new way of displaying your information, at the click of a button.
+This means you can create an entirely new table, or a new way of displaying your information, at the click of a button.

 HubDB allows you to create and manage databases from within the HubSpot platform.
 It’s your central, interconnected information store.
 What you draw from these can then be used across your website.